hikaya-io/airflow/README.md

 ## Enable the DAGs
 Navigate to your DAGs page on the`Airflow` UI and refresh to see the new cloned DAGs from `connectors` repo

-Turn on whichever the DAG you want to run.
+Turn on whichever DAG you want to run.

 ## Configurations
 Our connectors uses configurations that are provided by the user on the `Airflow` UI interface.